chukwumaokere/npm-module-template/README.md

 ## How to use
 1. Clone this repo (Don't fork.
 So the repo can exist independently of this one)
+2. Change all references of `npm-module-template` to `your-product-name`
-2. Fill `src/lib/components` with your components and CSS
+3. Fill `src/lib/components` with your components and CSS
-3. Fill `src/lib/libs` with your APIs and hooks
+5. Fill `src/lib/libs` with your APIs and hooks
-4. Fill `src/lib/views` with your rendered out views like the Moderation settings page or Overlay setting page.
+6. Fill `src/lib/views` with your rendered out views like the Moderation settings page or Overlay setting page.
-5. Fill `/.env` with any environment variables you might need
+6. Fill `/.env` with any environment variables you might need
-6. You can use /App.js to render out your components and see what they'll look like as you build them.
+7. You can use /App.js to render out your components and see what they'll look like as you build them.

 In `src/lib/index.js` import what you want to have available, and export it like this:
 ### Exporting